SimonGAndrews/xstate-fsmPlus-Espruino/test/unitTests/README.md

 ```
 in a terminal window open to this directory.

-The functions are cut and paste from the src files into these tests,
+In some cases the functions are cut and paste from the src files into these tests,

+In other cases they are exported directly from the src files.

-so take care to test the current versions in src and manually maintain config control of the tests.
+So take care to test the current versions in src and manually maintain config control of the tests.